katekalcevich/accessible-accessibility/Learn about digital accessibility.md

 - [The business case for digital accessibility](https://www.w3.org/WAI/business-case/)

 If you&#39;re serious about accessibility, I can&#39;t say enough good things about [Fable Tech Labs Inc](https://www.makeitfable.com/).
 They&#39;ve created a platform for remote usability testing with people with disabilities.
 This lets your team understand real barriers to accessibility and interact with real people.
 They also provide consulting services and accessibility workshops.
+Disclaimer: I joined Fable in December 2020, but I wrote this prior.

 ## Mobile app development